 The design team of Henkin Irit and Shavit Zohar have converted a centuries-old building in Safed into a thoroughly modern home, strategically introducing new glass windows and doors to the old stone structure, flooding the interior with sunshine that paints the rooms with a changing wash of light and shadows.
 Construction of the 175 m2 “Reflection House” finished this year.

 Situated 2,953 feet above sea level, Safed is the nation’s highest city with a mild climate and spectacular hillside views that underpin its rep as a popular holiday resort.
+Especially among the religious and spiritually inclined.
 Demand for modern accommodation is great.

 The architects opted to keep the old masonry walls, sourcing extra stone of equal age from nearby structures to supplement construction.
 Previously hidden under plaster, the old rock now stars as main feature of the restored building.